predicatelabs/predicate-paxos/README.md

 ![Architecture Diagram](assets/image.png)

-This design consists of a single router (necessary for swapping against the PoolManager), configuration for initializing two pools on the PoolManager, and two hooks.
+This design consists of a router (necessary for swapping against the PoolManager), configuration for initializing two pools on the PoolManager, and two hooks.

 #### AutoWrapper Hook
 - Manages USDL ↔ wUSDL conversion operations
-- Swaps against the liquid pool
+- Swaps against the underlying ERC20/wUSDL pool
 - Enforces zero-liquidity constraints on ghost pool
 - Requires explicit liquid ERC20/wUSDL pool configuration